qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 "enemies" serve mainly as things to jump over or bounce off of, rather than as something to fight.

+### Collectibles COME UP WITH A BETTER TITLE

+### Swimming and power-ups COME UP WITH A BETTER TITLE

+### Air control, airjumps, walljumps BETTER TITLE

+### How to measure difficulty?
+BETTER TITLE

+## Pushing the boundaries BETTER TITLE, ALSO THIS IS A NEW SECTION

 [vigaroe-yoshi]: http://www.vigaroe.com/2017/05/difficulty-yoshis-island.html
     "Difficulty, Yoshi's Island"
 [cfdg]: https://qwertystop.github.io/config-d3-fdg/